 Traveling from the east, the park can be reached from Castle Mountain Junction, on the Ice fields Parkway, north of Banff/Lake Louise.
 This park is only 94 km. long and quite narrow, with its main feature being the ecosystem that ranges from alpine, in its eastern section to semi-arid in the west.

-With over 200 kms. of trails it offers some of the best adventure tourism and trekking in the Canadian Rockies.
+With over 200 km. of trails it offers some of the best adventure tourism and trekking in the Canadian Rockies.
 For backpackers, of special note is the 66 km.
 Rock Wall Trail, that can take trekkers north to Lake O’Hara in Yoho National Park.
-The Rock Wall Trail can also be travelled in segments with its many short access trails that follow the creeks coming down from its high country (Helmet, Tumbling, Numa and Floe), all of which make excellent day hikes.
+The Rock Wall Trail can also be traveled in segments with its many short access trails that follow the creeks coming down from its high country (Helmet, Tumbling, Numa and Floe), all of which make excellent day hikes.

 Day hikers with an interest in glaciers, may want to take the 4.2 km. trip to the Stanley Glacier.
 Those seeking an alpine view, should try the longer 9.8 km.
-Kindersley Pass, which can also be travelled as a 16.2 km. loop.
+Kindersley Pass, which can also be traveled as a 16.2 km. loop.

 Kootenay National also has adequate facilities for camping, operated by Parks Canada.
 During the summer months sites in campgrounds in the park are at a premium and it is suggested that campers should use Parks Canada’s online Campground Reservation Service.
 Travelers using hotels, motels, hostels and bed and breakfast are also encouraged to make reservations.

 Anglers and and fly fishing enthusiasts will really enjoy Kootenay but you need to have National Park fishing permit and motor boats are not allowed.
 You also have to be aware of catch limits and many anglers practice catch and release, but it’s also great to keep one for the pan.